FrancesCoronel/personal-website-v3/_posts/2014-09-22-limbo-review.md

 ***Spider running, log saving.***

-Dubbed as a “*trial and death*” kinda game *(which are my favorite kind, tbh)*, Limbo ended up as my first experience in gaming where my character first ended up getting killed by a box.
+Dubbed as a "*trial and death*" kinda game *(which are my favorite kind, tbh)*, Limbo ended up as my first experience in gaming where my character first ended up getting killed by a box.
 That’s right.
 Just a friggin' box.
 Yes... the first time I died in the game was when I let a